 Obligate external peer-review is not mandatory.
 After review by the Editor-in-Chief and Associate Editor, a decision is made whether to send the manuscript for external peer review.

-In addition, case reports (Clinical Correspondance) may be reviewed by the Editor-in-Chief and Associate Editor without external peer review or with only 1 external peer reviewer.
+In addition, case reports may be reviewed by the Editor-in-Chief and Associate Editor without external peer review or with only 1 external peer reviewer.

-Please note that in any papers where the Editor-in-chief is an author the processing of the manuscript is handled by an Associate Editor and the Editor-in-chief is totally blinded from the procedure and will never have access to the peer reviewer details.
+Please note that in any papers where an editor from the journal is an author the processing of the manuscript is handled by a different Associate Editor and the Editor is totally anonymized from the procedure, has no influence on the final decision, and will never have access to the peer reviewer details.